Streampunk/byzantime/README.md

 ## Status, support and further development

 This is prototype software that is not yet suitable for production use.
 The software is a hack project and may stop of be deleted at any time.
+It is hoped to extend the API to include support for IMF bundles and writing MXF files.

 Contributions can be made via pull requests and will be considered by the author on their merits.
 Enhancement requests and bug reports should be raised as github issues.
 For support, please contact [Streampunk Media](https://www.streampunk.media/).
 For updates follow [@StrmPunkd](https://twitter.com/StrmPunkd) on Twitter.